 The location is alongside the Lachine Canal, and across the street from Atwater Market, both major tourist destinations.
 The action was timed so that summer weekend crowds wouldn't miss our redecoration.
-As of Saturday afternoon, the history and present project.
-These areas black paint had not been removed.
+As of Saturday afternoon, the black paint had not been removed.

-a celebration of Indigenous genocide, have circulated widely in recent months.
+Inspiring calls to disrupt Canada150, a celebration of Indigenous genocide, have circulated widely in recent months.
 As people living in Canadian cities who want to sabotage the economic, political, and symbolic machinery of the colonial state, we encourage a multi-pronged attack in engaging with Canada150.